igorkorepanov/estate/README.md

 ```

 ## Usage
+### ActiveRecord

-To use the Estate gem, include it in your ActiveRecord model and define your states and transitions inside a block using the `estate` method.
+To use the Estate gem with ActiveRecord, include it in your model and define your states and transitions inside a block using the `estate` method.
 Here's a simple example:

 ```ruby
 class MyModel < ApplicationRecord